charles-adedotun/langchain-convo-chain/README.md

-# Chatbot Application
+# Chatbot Application (LangChain)

-This is a Python Flask application that implements a chatbot using OpenAI's GPT-3 model.
-The chatbot application is designed to process user inputs, generate responses using the GPT-3 model, and manage user data and conversation history.
+This is a Python Flask application that implements a chatbot using OpenAI's GPT-3.5 turbo model and langchain.
+The chatbot application is designed to process user inputs, generate responses using the GPT-3.5 model, and manage user data and conversation history with LangChain.

 ## License